Emmanuel-2112/Sales-Performance-Analysis/README.md

 # 📊Sales-Performance-Analysis (Power BI Project)
 # Company Overview
-Eco Drive Motors is a UK-based automobile company that sells three types of vehicles: Diesel, Petrol, and Electric.
-The company operates across different regions and serves both individual and fleet customers.
-Eco Drive Motors wants to analyse its sales data to align with sustainability goals and government regulations, understanding trends, customer preferences, and environmental impact.
-Eco Drive Motors has collected data on vehicle sales over the past two years and wants to use Power BI to analyse key performance indicators (KPIs) to help guide future decisions.
+Eco Drive Motors is a UK-based automobile company selling Diesel, Petrol, and Electric vehicles to individual and fleet customers across multiple regions.
+The company aims to analyze two years of sales data using Power BI to understand sales trends, customer preferences, and environmental impact while aligning with sustainability goals and government regulations.
 # Prepared By
 Taiwo Emmanuel
 # Project Date